firstwar/firstwar/README.md

 --->
 hello i am vaibhav sharma
-right now i am doing a project called sign language recognition on jupyter notebook if you want more detail ask me anytime or if you want to give any suggestion i am happy for that but first you need to wait for selection.
+right now i am doing a project called sign language recognition on jupyter notebook 25/02/2022 making a app and attach my code with it but i need to update few things then i'll go for it. if you want to help me that's good for me
+Thanks